Project.

 These days, many new cars include connectivity technology that enables drivers to use their phones to track mileage, get speed alerts, receive maintenance reminders, and so forth.
 But what about older cars?

 Hum is a combination hardware/software product from Verizon that upgrades outmoded vehicles with similar connectivity features.
-Verizon hired the digital agency Rokkan to overhaul the Hum app and redesign the product’s marketing website.
+In 2016, Verizon hired the digital agency Rokkan to overhaul the Hum app and redesign the product’s marketing website.
 Rokkan brought me on as a freelance content strategist to lead the content planning for the marketing site, working closely with the agency’s design, strategy, and UX teams.

 The original site didn’t do an effective job of explaining the product or why users should want one.
 And the support section didn’t include enough clear, easy-to-understand information for existing customers or potential ones.
 Solving these issues was a top priority.